Curse of the Faceless Man: Plot

-During an archeological dig at Pompeii, a worker uncovers a jewel box and the calcified body of a gladiator (Bob Bryant).
+During an archeological dig at Pompeii, a worker uncovers a jewel box and the calcified body of a gladiator.
 En route to the Museo di Napoli, the body comes to life and kills the driver of the truck that is transporting it.
 Afterwards, the body, apparently dead again, is found several meters away from the wrecked truck.
 Without witnesses, no one fully understands what has happened.

-The director of the museum, Dr. Carlo Fiorello (van Rooten), asks Dr. Paul Mallon (Anderson) to help him study the body.
+The director of the museum, Dr. Carlo Fiorello, asks Dr. Paul Mallon to help him study the body.
 Fiorillo tells Paul that he is not certain that the body is in fact dead, something Paul scoffs at, even though he finds fresh blood on its hands.

-Meanwhile, Dr. Emanuel (Felix Locher) translates the Etruscan writing found on a bronze brooch that was inside the jewel box.
+Meanwhile, Dr. Emanuel translates the Etruscan writing found on a bronze brooch that was inside the jewel box.
 It is a curse placed on his owners by Quintillus Aurelius, the gladiator who is now the faceless monster, somehow reanimated after 2,000 years.

-Tina Enright (Elaine Edwards), an artist and Paul's fiancée, shows him her latest painting.
+Tina Enright, an artist and Paul's fiancée, shows him her latest painting.
 It is a portrait of Quintillus, who she knows only from her dreams.
 Paul confirms everything that she tells him and grows worried when she says that Quintillus is coming for her.

-The police investigating the truck crash discount Paul's comment that the driver's blood is literally on Quintillus's hands, and Inspector Rinaldi (Jan Arvan) orders the museum closed until the murderer is caught.
+The police investigating the truck crash discount Paul's comment that the driver's blood is literally on Quintillus's hands, and Inspector Rinaldi orders the museum closed until the murderer is caught.
 That night, Tina sneaks in to sketch Quintillus.
 He arises and walks toward her.
 She screams, a watchman runs in and shoots Quintillus, but the bullets have no effect.
 Tina faints, Quintillus kills the watchman, then places the bronze brooch on Tina's jacket.
 By the time help arrives, Quintillus is again immobile.